wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-get-started-linux.md

   > [!NOTE]
   > Não há suporte para os clusters autônomos no Linux.
-A versão prévia dá suporte a apenas aos clusters com uma caixa e com vários computadores Linux do Azure.
   >

 ## <a name="set-up-the-service-fabric-cli"></a>Configurar a CLI do Service Fabric